ibm-cloud-docs/account/softlayerlink.md

 ## Linking IBMid accounts
 {: #link_accounts}

 After accounts are switched to IBMid accounts, you can link SoftLayer accounts and {{site.data.keyword.Bluemix_notm}} accounts to use combined infrastructure as a service (IaaS) and platform as a service (PaaS) resources.
-Then, you can access IaaS resources and PaaS resources from a single log in.
+Then, you can access IaaS resources and PaaS resources from a single login.
 Linking your accounts also provides you with a single bill for all of the PaaS and IaaS resources that you use.
 You can link your own account or, if you are a master user, you can link your user accounts.

 ### Linking your IBMid account
 {: #link_user_account}